KoboseHome/MMM-NOAAForecast/README.md

 ```

 Most important elements of this module have one or more class names applied.
 Examine the `MMM-NOAAForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.

-## For Module Developers

-This module broadcasts a notification when it receives a weather update.
-The notification is `NOA__CALL_FORECAST_DATA` and the payload contains OpenWeatherMap's JSON weather forecast object.
-For details on the weather object, see https://openweathermap.org/api/one-call-api.

 ## Attributions